DanySK/publish-on-central/README.md

     1. Detect if a javadoc tasks exists, and in case depend on it, and pack its output folder
     2. Detect if a dokkaJavadoc tasks exists, and to the same as above
-* All tasks of the Gradle Publish plugin for a publication named `MavenCentral`, you are likely mostly interested in `publishMavenCentralPublicationToMavenRepository`, which is what needs to get called to have your artifacts uploaded on OSSRH Nexus instance.
+* All tasks of the Gradle Publish plugin for a publication named `MavenCentral`, you are likely mostly interested in `publishAllPublicationsToMavenCentralRepository`, which is what needs to get called to have your artifacts uploaded on OSSRH Nexus instance.

 ### Importing the plugin